sdziallas/comp55/docs/labs/61-UseCasePic.md

 UML is good for getting a high-level understanding of a piece of software and how different components interact with one another.
-If you want to learn more about UML, you can visit the [official UML website](https://www.uml.org/).
 While this can sound scary,
 *"UM-What?!?
 You want to introduce us to ANOTHER language!?!"*, don't fret.